Mathematical Game Theory: A New Approach: Final Remarks

 The advantage lies in the algebraic structure of the field $\C$ of complex numbers, which yields the spectral decomposition (\ref{eq.spectral-decomposition}), for example.
 It would be not impossible, but somewhat ''unnatural'' to translate this structural insight back into the environment $\R^{X\times X}$ without appeal to complex algebra.

 Another advantage becomes apparent when one studies evolutions of systems over time.
-In the classical situation of real vector spaces, Markov chains are an important model for system evolutions.
-It turns out that this model generalizes considerably when one passes to the context of \textsc{Hilbert} spaces\footnote{\textsc{U. Faigle and G. Gierz (2017):} \emph{Markovian statistics on evol\-ving systems}, Evolving Systems, DOI 10.1007/s12530-017-9186-8}.
+In the classical situation of real vector spaces, \textsc{Markov} chains are important models for system evolutions.
+It turns out that this model generalizes considerably when one passes to the context of \textsc{Hilbert} spaces\footnote{\textsc{Faigle} and \textsc{Gierz}~\cite{FaigleGierz2017}}.

-The game theoretic ramifications of this approach are to a large extent unexplored at this point.
+The game-theoretic ramifications of this approach are to a large extent unexplored at this point.

 \centerline{\bf Appendix}